-NAEP ALS panels are generally larger than those for state standard setting.
+NAEP ALS panels are generally larger than those typical of standard setting at the state level.
 The larger number of panelists is related to the requirements for broad-based and national representation of panels, different types of panelists, requirements for statistical precision, and the large size of NAEP item pools.

-- Thirty panelists have typically been recruited for each grade-level panel in the operational ALS process. - Twenty panelists have typically been recruited for each grade-level pilot study panel. - The number of panelists for each grade level in a field trial depends upon the purpose of the study.
+- Thirty panelists are typically recruited for each grade-level panel in the operational ALS process. - Twenty panelists are typically recruited for each grade-level pilot study panel. - The number of panelists for each grade level in a field trial depends upon the purpose of the study.
 NAEP panel studies typically require at least ten panelists.
 The study design, along with advice of the TACSS, will determine the exact number required for field trials.